Alcohol Testing: The Ultimate Guide to EtG Testing

 - Ideal for “zero tolerance” testing scenarios

-The best thing about the DrugConfirm Advanced EtG alcohol test is that it’s a fully integrated test and offers professional quality, extremely accurate results in a matter of a few minutes, and anyone with a little common sense can perform it without much knowledge or experience.
+The best thing about the DrugConfirm Advanced EtG alcohol test is that it’s a fully integrated test and offers professional quality, extremely accurate results in a matter of a few minutes, and most anyone can administer the without extensive knowledge or experience.

-EtG Alcohol Urine Test Dip Card (w/80 Hour Detection Window)
+EtG Alcohol Urine Test Dip Card (80 Hour Detection Window)

 Price: $8.15 per unit (discount available on multiple units)

-With a detection window of up to 80 hours, the EtG Alcohol Urine Test Dip Card kit offers laboratory-level accuracy in no time.
-The test is extremely easy to administer and yet the results are as good as you would get from a lab.
+With a detection window of up to 80 hours, the EtG Alcohol Urine Test Dip Card kit offers laboratory-level accuracy in a short amount of time.
+The test is extremely easy to administer and yet the results are claimed to be as good as one would get from a lab.

 Saliva Alcohol Testing Kits